-- Prior 12 month period default rates for bonds and loans fell substantially by the end of the quarter as higher default periods from the prior year rolled off.
-The high yield and bank loan default rates finished the quarter at 1.9% and 1.3%, respectively. - The distressed ratio, which peaked at close to 10% in 2016, fell to 2% (\$28.0 billion of debt from 38 issuers) in high yield and 3% (\$29.1 billion of debt from 39 issuers) in bank loans.
-Industries showing the most distress were retail, energy, and broadcasting. - In private middle market lending, new issue spreads remained consistent, but equity contributions as a percentage of purchase price fell.
+- Another sign of higher valuations in the market has been a lack of return and spread dispersion between credit quality segments.
+In the first quarter, BB bonds outperformed CCC-rated bonds, and the spread differential between the two cohorts finished June at just 450 basis points. - Default activity ticked up in the second quarter as \$9.2 billion of debt (both bank loans and high yield bonds) defaulted, compared to \$8.8 billion in the first quarter.
+The high yield default rate slightly increased to 1.5%, but was still down from 3.5% where it began the year.
+The bank loan default rate was 1.4%. - Currently just \$31.2 billion of bonds trade below 70% of par, and \$31.2 billion of bank loans trade below 80% of par.
+The energy sector had the most debt priced at distressed levels, followed by retail and health care. - In private middle market lending, new issue spreads remained consistent, but equity contributions as a percentage of purchase price fell.
 The middle market premium (the yield differential between the broadly syndicated market and the middle market) increased as the broadly syndicated market yields compressed. - Second lien issuance continued to take the place of traditional mezzanine or subordinated debt issuance in many new middle market leveraged buyouts.